From Shock to Hope: How I transformed my Parkinson’s Journey

 Saras testimonial

-My name is Sara Sutton, and I am from Utah, USA.
-Diagnosed 7 years ago with Parkinson’s, I had experienced symptoms for two years before that time.
-Having to quit my job and slow down due to tremors, stiffness, pain and bradykinesia gave me time to contemplate my situation.
+Sara had experienced symptoms for two years.
+Having to quit my job and slow down due to tremors, stiffness, pain and bradykinesia.

 Sara’s story and her emerging proof